beckadamtheinventor/BOSshellCE/docs/README.txt

---Added running asm programs from appvars imported to the desktop --Fixed asm appvars on the desktop displaying non-printable characters --Added a program to copy asm programs to appvars
+--Added running asm programs from appvars imported to the desktop --Fixed asm appvars on the desktop displaying non-printable characters --Added a program to copy asm programs to appvars -4.10.6: Third release
+--Made cursor move faster
+--Allowed pressing of multiple arrow keys to move the cursor --Added popup when saving in the ximg editor, to confirm that, yes, you did save.